 Running an eCommerce store is a very tricky task indeed — and one of the toughest elements is handling the shipping process.
 There’s a lot that can go wrong as you attempt to get your products to your customers, and when things do go wrong (as they likely will, at least on occasion), you’ll lose money, spend time dealing with them and end up with unhappy buyers.

-That’s where carrier management becomes so important as the practice of dealing with various carriers to ensure that every customer gets the best possible service is fully deserving of your investment if you’re running an online store.
+That’s where your carrier management practices become so important.
+Dealing with various carriers to ensure that every customer gets the best possible service is fully deserving of your investment if you’re running an online store.
 Heres some simple tips to ensure your carrier management supercharges your business:

 Seek detailed feedback from customers.

 It isn’t the delivery itself that you should care about, but how satisfied it leaves your customer, and how likely they are to buy from you again.
 You can’t know what your customers make of your carriers and your shipping options if you don’t ask them.

 There are plenty of options for buying online, so if one retailer doesn’t offer what a prospective buyer is looking for, they can easily go to another one.
 Make a habit of reaching out on a regular basis: head to social media to seek brand mentions, and incentivise customer survey responses.

 How many carriers do you work with?
 How many options do they offer?
 You’ll find that any given carrier will have various things to set it apart.
 Perhaps it’s excellent with next-day deliveries, or it offers support with import tax and customs fees or can offer collection from various distribution centres.
 The point is that you should know everything about the carriers before you commit to using them for particular types of delivery.